snarkhunter/oofcanvas/README.md

 the upper left corner of the Canvas, which may or may not be visible on the screen.

-Objects drawn on the canvas are specified in *user* coordinates, which may be anything convenient to the user.  x goes from left to right on the screen, and **y goes from bottom to top**.
-This is not the convention in many graphics libraries, but is standard in the real world.
+Items drawn on the canvas are specified in *user* coordinates, which may be anything convenient to the user.  x goes from left to right on the screen, and **y goes from bottom to top**.
+This is not the convention in many graphics libraries, but is standard in math, physics, and the real world.

 The conversion from user to pixel coordinates depends on the size of the canvas and the current zoom factor, and determines the ppu